Building a foundation of trust in a caring and supportive environment is essential in preschool

 So I want to spell out what having a sense of community means to classroom success and as I do, you will see how to foster a sense of community.

 Community is about building healthy relationships with each student in your classroom.
 Please do not breeze past this point.
 Without building your own healthy relationships, your ability to lead your students will be more difficult.
-With healthy relationships being a fundamental part of every conversation, decision, and instruction you give to students, your students will be more positively and constructively responsive to your leadership.
+With healthy relationships being a fundamental part of every conversation, decision, and interaction you have, your students will be more positively and constructively responsive to your leadership and instruction.